 If the nursery shop doesn’t have any records about the health of the seedlings and even can’t guarantee the varietal purity, I’d look for another shop.
 That kind of information is essential and helps you choose the right olive seedling.

-So, make sure to always buy seedlings from some reputable nurseries, such as North Hills Nursery (check the shop here).
+So, make sure to always buy seedlings from some reputable nurseries, such as Fast Growing Trees.

-Whenever you’re picking olive seedlings, even if the shop says that everything’s fine, you should still check the health condition of the seedling by yourself.
-Check for any signs of infection, disease, or attacks by pests such as peacock eye, shield ears or olive cancer.
+Whenever you’re picking olive seedlings, even if the shop says that everything’s fine, you should still check the health condition of the seedlings by yourself.
+Check for any signs of infection, disease, or attacks by pests such as peacock eyes, shield ears, or olive cancer.

 If anything is strange to you and doesn’t look healthy, don’t pick those seedlings.
 Instead, look for other ones, or even find a new shop.

-The best seedlings are anywhere from 18-24 months old.
+The best seedlings are anywhere between 18 and 24 months old.
 Of course, you can buy younger seedlings too, but I’d choose the older ones unless you want to plant them inside.

 Once the seedlings are older than 15 months, they’ll already have well-developed roots, which is extremely important for re-planting and future growth.